Skip to main content

 Substitute the values for the variables on the RHS and evaluate according to the order of operations.

-Subsection 1.26.5 SG4: If an assignment statement (=), is Left Hand Side (LHS) a variable?
-Check data type of value against data type of variable.
+Subsection 2.26.5 SG4: Is the Left Hand Side (LHS) of the assignment statement a variable?
+Check the data type of the value on right hand side (RHS) against data type of LHS variable.

 The LHS is a variable of type boolean, and the RHS is type boolean.
 This is valid.